5 Great Outdoor Activities for this Summer

 Don't worry; you won't be paddling all that time.
 The river's flowing in the direction you're going, anyway, so you don't have to paddle all that hard.
 But also, you won't be on the move the entire time.
 You'll stop on a river bank to picnic, or grab a snooze in the sun.
 You'll stop the canoe and jump in the water to cool off.
 Maybe you'll just pull over and watch other paddlers cruise by.
 When you reach the end, a shuttle will bring you back to your car.

-Then you might want to do what river-trekkers have done for generations: head to the small village of Occidental and dive into a family-style Italian feast at the Union Hotel Restaurant or Negri’s Original Italian Restaurant.
-For more information on the 10-mile trip from Forestville to the ocean, visit Burke’s Canoe Trips.
+Then you might want to do what river-trekkers have done for generations: head to the small village of Occidental and dive into a family-style Italian feast at the Union Hotel Restaurant or Negri's Italian Dinners & Joe's Bar.
+For more information on the 10-mile trip from Forestville to the ocean, visit Burke's Canoe Trips and Campground.

 However, here's a fun idea: throw a couple of fold-up bikes in the trunk of your car and take off exploring.
 When you find a spot you like, park the car, pop open the trunk, unfold the bikes, and take off!
 Who knows what you'll find when you get off the beaten track?

-A tiny tasting room in a winemaker’s garage, a roadside stand stocked with a kind of apple you’ve never heard of, a little shack selling the most delectable wraps you’ve ever had… Now, that’s adventure!
-And if you don’t have a folding bike, no problem.
-A local two-person company launched in 2012, BikePartners.net, specializes in renting and selling Bike Friday folding and travel bicycles.
+A tiny tasting room in a winemaker's garage, a roadside stand stocked with a kind of apple you've never heard of, a little shack selling the most delectable wraps you've ever had… Now, that's adventure!
+And if you don't have a folding bike, no problem.
+A local two-person company, BikePartners.net, specializes in renting and selling folding and travel bicycles.

 And a few suggested accommodations…

-Guerneville’s Applewood Inn, located along the Russian River, is a great place to come home to after a day of canoeing (its restaurant has won a Michelin star).
+Guerneville's Applewood Inn & Spa, located along the Russian River, is a great place to come home to after a day of canoeing.
 In Jenner, River's End offers beautiful rooms with ocean views (and the in-house restaurant is superb).
-On the north coast, both the Sea Ranch Lodge and the Timber Cove Resort offer top-tier lodgings.
-Forestville’s Case Ranch Inn—built in 1894, it’s one of the county’s certified Green lodings—has three luxury guest rooms and a garden cottage, and provides breakfasts made with organic ingredients.
+On the north coast, the Timber Cove Resort offers top-tier lodging and dining.
+Forestville's Case Ranch Inn — built in 1894, it's one of the county's certified Green lodgings — has three luxury guest rooms and a garden cottage, and provides breakfasts made with organic ingredients.
 Or, for a more rustic approach, check the complete listing of Sonoma County campgrounds.

 Written by Sonoma Insider Suzie Rodriguez